ocesa016/BlockChain-101/Ethereum/README.md

 1. Open a Dos Command shell and go in C:\BlockChain-101\Ethereum

+	* *Linux:*  Open a terminal shell
+	 cd $BLOCKCHAIN_HOME/Ethereum

 2. At the Dos command prompt type:
 	geth account new
 	When propted provide "test" as passphrase.
 This creates an account.

+	* *Linux:*  ./geth account new
+	 When propted provide "test" as passphrase.
+This creates an account.

 3. copy the user HASH value (the very long number) provided in output.

 4. edit the CustomGenesis.json and place the user HASH in the "coinbase": and "alloc": sections.

 5. save the file

-6. Create 3 additional users as in step 1.
+6. Create 3 additional users (with "test" as passphrase) as in step 1.
 No need to modify the CustomGenesis.json.

 7. At the Dos command prompt type:
 	NodeInit.cmd
  	This initializes the node.

+	* *Linux:*  ./NodeInit.sh

 8. At the Dos command prompt type:
 	NodeStart.cmd
 	This starts an Ethereum node is stand alone test mode.
 	This also starts a command shell every time you press enter as requested.
 	A total of 3 shell will be available once completed.
-    - The geth node console (The windows with the > prompt)
+    1) The geth node console (The windows with the > prompt)
-	- The web server log output
+	2) The web server log output
-	- The geth node log output
+	3) The geth node log output

+	* *Linux:*
+	modify the Demo00Server.js:
+		STARTPAGE: '<your_install_folder>/BlockChain-101-master/Ethereum/web/Demo00_index.html',
+		PAGESROOT: '<your_install_folder>/BlockChain-101-master/Ethereum/',
+	starts the node process:
+		./NodeStart.sh

 9. On the geth node console type:
 	loadScript("C:\\BlockChain-101\\Ethereum\\NodeUtils00.js")

+	* *Linux:*
+	loadScript("<your_install_folder>/BlockChain-101-master/Ethereum/NodeUtils00.js")

 10. on the geth node console type:
 	trans()